ahmed-ashar/FoodSpot/Readme.md

 # 🍔 FoodSpot - Online Food Ordering Platform

-FoodSpot is a full-stack MERN application that allows users to browse food items, place orders, and manage them through an admin dashboard.
+FoodSpot is a Full-Stack MERN application that allows users to browse food items, place orders, and manage them through an admin dashboard.
 It supports Stripe payments and JWT-based authentication.

 ---